 This 2,670 kilometre multi-user track network comprises of four major coal systems and one connecting system serving Queensland’s Bowen Basin coal region: Newlands, Goonyella, Blackwater and Moura with Goonyella Abbot Point Expansion the connecting system link.
 Connecting more than 50 mines to 5 major export ports, plus many domestic consumers, the Central Queensland Coal Network is a pivotal component to Queensland’s coal industry.

-The system rules are a subsidiary document to the Access Undertaking, specifically Schedule G. They aim to provide transparency to Access Holders on the planning and scheduling decision making process and provide a framework for Aurizon Network to show capacity available.
-The Capricornia System Rules are applicable to the Moura and Blackwater Systems.
+The CQCN System Rules are a subsidiary document to the Access Undertaking, specifically Schedule G. They aim to provide transparency to Access Holders on the planning and scheduling decision making process and provide a framework for Aurizon Network to show capacity available across the entire CQCN.

 Download appropriate information